Robert A. Kehoe: Surgeon General's review of gasoline lead and the Kehoe Rule

 Application of the Kehoe Rule made it critical for the industry to fund and control the research in lead toxicity.
 That was done through the Kettering Laboratory, under Kehoe’s direction.
 The Kehoe Rule was beneficial to those engaged in the gasoline lead industry, as all that was necessary was to characterize any criticism as fraught with uncertainty.
 In the case of lead toxicity, Kehoe's laboratory dominated the scene for decades, attesting to the safety of leaded gasoline and deconstructing any criticism.
 The credibility of Kehoe's research was bolstered for decades by the support of the US Public Health Service and American Medical Association.

 Using the Kehoe Rule, Ethyl Corporation was a winner in either situation: if its product was actually safe, Ethyl would be seen as a responsible party.
 If, however, its product was unsafe, it would take decades to demonstrate that with certainty.
 The process of getting to certainty could be prolonged by challenging the methods and results and calling for more data, and while it was going on the product would continue to generate profits.
 Kitman indicates that the strategy taken by the lead industry, referring to use of the Kehoe Rule, similarly "provided a model for the asbestos, tobacco, pesticide and nuclear power industries, and other(s)... for evading clear evidence that their products are harmful by hiding behind the mantle of scientific uncertainty."
 Kettering Laboratories under Kehoe's leadership also certified the safety of the fluorinated refrigerant, Freon, "another environmentally insensitive GM patent that would earn hundreds of millions before it was outlawed."

 Death

 Kehoe retired in 1965.
-He became Professor Emeritus of Occupational Medicine at the university upon his retirement.
-Kehoe Hall, part of the Kettering Lab Complex at the University of Cincinnati, was completed in 1963 and is named in his honor.
+He became Professor Emeritus of Occupational Medicine at the University of Cincinnati upon his retirement.
+Kehoe Hall, part of the Kettering Lab Complex at the university, was completed in 1963 and is named in his honor.
 Kehoe wrote of having an illness in 1973.

 He died in Cincinnati in 1992 at the age of 99.